blajoie/c-world-encode/README.md

 	hdf2tab.py - Extract c-data from HDF5 file into TXT (matrix.gz)
 ```

+## Installation

+The main requirements are numpy and h5py.

+You can install the dependencies with

+for req in $(cat requirements.txt); do pip install $req; done

 ## Full Documentation

 See the [c-world-encode Wiki](https://github.com/blajoie/c-world-encode/wiki) for full documentation of encode/dekkerlab Hi-C HDF5 file format.